corbado/keycloak-passkeys/README.md

-# Complete integration sample for the Corbado web component in Node.js with existing users in Keycloak
+# Keycloak Passkey Node.js Integration Example with Corbado

-This is a sample implementation of frontend and backend where the Corbado web component is integrated.
-The database provider is Keycloak, a popular authentication provider which already contains several password-based users.
-These users are integrated using Corbado webhooks while new users are saved without a password.
+This is a sample implementation of a Keycloak based app with existing users where the Corbado's passkey-first web component is integrated.
+Keycloak can be kept as existing auth solution, while Corbado handles the passkey authentication part.
+Existing password-based users from Keycloak are integrated using Corbado webhooks while new users are stored passwordless.

-**Note:** In this tutorial a customer system is created with some pre-existing password-based users.
+**Note:** In this tutorial, an existing app is created with some pre-existing, password-based users.
 Have a look at our [docs](https://docs.corbado.com/integrations/web-component/no-existing-user-base) to see the integration if you don't have any users yet.

 ## 1. File structure